swcarpentry/git-novice/episodes/04-changes.md

 ## Compare changes

 Now suppose Dracula adds more information to the file.
+For this, let's return to the `sitrep.Rmd` file:
 <!--
 (Again, we'll edit with `nano` and then `cat` the file to show its contents;
 you may use a different editor, and don't need to `cat`.)